sfar956/PDGWAS_regulatorynetworks/README.md

 Supplementary table 9: Gene regulatory network analysis.
 Protein:protein interaction analysis of 523 genes (using STRING, high confidence levels >0.700) followed by Louvain clustering identified 9 significant clusters.

+Supplementary table 9b: Risk vs. protective proportion analysis of nine clusters

-Supplementary table 10: Pathway analysis for the genes within each of the nine significant clusters; gProfiler (g:OST) results
+Supplementary table 10: Pathway analysis for the genes within each of the nine significant clusters; gProfiler (g:OST) results (inc. bootstrapping analysis results)

+Supplementary table 10b: Association between cluster enriched pathways and Parkinson's disease - reference table

 Supplementary table 11: Sig eQTLs CoDeS3D output for rs10835060 and rs4238361: These two SNPs were identified by Makarious et al. as part of a polygenic risk score for PD diagnosis

 Supplementary table 12: Correlational analysis – tissues falling outside of the 95% CI of expected eQTL numbers.
 Detailed data of the tissues that fall above or below the 95% CI of expected eQTL numbers, supplemental to figure 2.
 The data includes information for the analysis run on all 49 tissues (i.e. figure 2e-h).

+Supplementary table 13: % trans-eQTLs compared to total eQTLs for previous studies using CoDeS3D analysis